Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-Even if we are still at an early point of our presentation of the different DVAE models, we can make a first series of remarks to clarify the links between the models we have seen so far: \begin{itemize}[leftmargin=*] \item The stochastic state $\myz[t]$ of the SSM is very similar in spirit to the latent state of the VAE.
-In the present DKF case where $d_{\myx}$ is implemented with a DNN, if $\myz[t]$ is of reduced dimension compared to $\myx[t]$, \emph{the DKF observation model is identical to the VAE decoder}. \item Consequently, a DKF can be viewed as a VAE decoder with a temporal (Markovian) model on the latent variable $\myz$. \item A (deep) SSM can also be viewed as a ``fully stochastic'' version of a (deep) RNN, where stochasticity is introduced at both the observation model level (like a GRNN) \emph{and} the internal state level.
-As mentioned before, in a SSM the deterministic internal state $\myh[t]$ of the (G)RNN is simply \emph{replaced} with a stochastic state $\myz[t]$. \item In summary: DKF = Deep SSM = ``Markovian'' VAE decoder = ``Fully stochastic'' RNN.
-The Graphical model of the DKF is given by the right-hand schema in Fig.~\ref{fig:GRNN-SSM} (which does not make the DNNs apparent). \end{itemize}
+Even if we are still at an early point in our presentation of the different DVAE models, we can make a first series of remarks to clarify the links between the models we have discussed so far. \begin{itemize}[leftmargin=*] \item The stochastic state $\myz[t]$ of an SSM is similar in essence to the latent state of the VAE.
+In the present DKF case, where $d_{\myx}$ is implemented with a DNN, if $\myz[t]$ is of reduced dimension compared to $\myx[t]$, \emph{the DKF observation model is identical to the VAE decoder}. \item Consequently, a DKF can be viewed as a VAE decoder with a temporal (Markovian) model of the latent variable $\myz$. \item A (deep) SSM can also be viewed as a ``fully stochastic'' version of a (deep) RNN, where stochasticity is introduced at both the observation model level (like a GRNN) \emph{and} internal state level.
+As mentioned before, in an SSM, the deterministic internal state $\myh[t]$ of the (G)RNN is simply replaced with a stochastic state $\myz[t]$. \item In summary, DKF = deep SSM = ``Markovian'' VAE decoder = ``fully stochastic'' RNN.
+The graphical model of the DKF is given by the right-hand schema in Figure~\ref{fig:GRNN-SSM} (which does not make the DNNs apparent). \end{itemize}